CiscoDevNet/sastre/README.md

 - Restore: Restore configuration items from a local backup to vManage.
 - Delete: Delete configuration items on vManage.
 - Migrate: Migrate configuration items from a vManage release to another.
 Currently, only 18.4, 19.2 or 19.3 to 20.1 is supported.
 Minor revision numbers (e.g. 20.1.1) are not relevant for the template migration.
+- Encrypt: Encrypt values using target vManage keys.
+Used to generate CRYPT_CLUSTER encrypted values, which can only be decrypted by the target vManage.
 - Transform: Modify configuration items.
-Currently, copy and rename operations are supported.
+Currently, copy, rename and crypt-update operations are supported.
 - Attach: Attach WAN Edges/vSmarts to templates.
 Allows further customization on top of the functionality available via "restore --attach".
 - Detach: Detach WAN Edges/vSmarts from templates.
 Allows further customization on top of the functionality available via "delete --detach".
 - Certificate: Restore device certificate validity status from a backup or set to a desired value (i.e. valid, invalid or staging).